 Model Firm Pro Bono Policy

-In 2010, pro bono program coordinators from across the state suggested that one way to increase pro bono participation would be to get a written commitment from law firms.
+Pro bono program coordinators from across the state suggest one way to increase pro bono participation is for law firms to clarify and memorialize their commitment to pro bono in a written document.
 In response, the LSBA's Access to Justices Pro Bono Subcommittee developed a set of recommendations, or a template, to help firms develop their own pro bono policy.
 These recommendations were developed to help firms set forth their commitment to pro bono service and develop best practices for managing those services.
 They are intended to serve only as a guide to be tailored to fit the particular goals and resources of each firm.

 Introducing your firm's pro bono policy with a statement of principles can help to generate support and enthusiasm for pro bono services.
 A sample introduction is included below: